lucasfrag/Akeno-Reader/README.md

 ## ✅ Installation

 1. Extract the contents to the folder of your web server.
-2. Create a folder for your content in `files`, for example `Mangas` to compose the content type;
+2. Create a folder for your content in `files` (for example `Mangas`) to compose the content type;
-3. Inside the created folder, add a folder for the content, for example `Vagabond!` and place all your PDF files in this folder and also a file called `cover.jpg` to create the cover.
+3. Inside the created folder, add a folder for the content, for example `Vagabond` and place all your PDF files in this folder and also a file called `cover.jpg` to create the cover.

 ### Example